krishs505/ObstacleAvoidanceCar/README.md

 <img width="500" height="369" alt="image" src="https://github.com/user-attachments/assets/e6501f7b-c327-4f14-899d-bcf9fcb72406" />
 <img width="341" height="369" alt="image" src="https://github.com/user-attachments/assets/0d841a02-7eb0-445d-9cca-c2daea90daf0" />

-Unfortunately, I forgot to take clearer pictures, sorry about that.
-These are from a video of an older version of the robot.
-The hardware remained the same.
+Apologies for the blurry photos, they are taken from a video of an older, RC version of the robot.
+The hardware remained the same though, as listed below.

 ## Hardware Requirements
 - Arduino Uno